 8. Transport Arrangements

 Often forgotten, but how are ALL the people and items you need going to get there?
 You can’t just sort it out as you’re going out the door.

 It’s easy to find volunteers from friends and Facebook Filmmaking Groups.
-Finding sensible, skilled and reliable ones is a different matter.
+Finding sensible, skilled and reliable ones is a different matter though!

 Actors Can Be Unreliable Even For Paid Work

-Last year we were progressing well on a microbudget shoot.
+Last year we were progressing well on a micro budget film shoot.
 Everyone on the project was unpaid because it was not commercially funded and no one will make money from the short film.
-But we were hoping it would do well in film festivals and give everyone involved some good showreel.
+But short film festival entries, more showreel, and the fun of indie filmmaking made it worthwhile for all participants.

-Crowdsourced finances are always tight so planning had been precise.
+Crowdsourced budgets are always tight so production planning was precise.
 The location premises had been secured.
-Equipment worth thousands of pounds, some of it borrowed, was ready.
+Gear worth thousands, some of it borrowed, was ready.
 A full cast and crew were raring to go.
-So we knew everything was in place.
+We knew everything was in place.
 Or so we thought.

-One of the actors texted the producer at 9.30pm with some flimsy excuse as to why they were no longer coming at 7 am the next morning.
+One of the actors texted the producer at 9.30 pm with a flimsy excuse as to why they weren’t coming the next day.
+The scheduled call time was 7am.

-Luckily the producer was incredibly efficient with an amazing film network in place.
-An aspiring actor jumped at the unexpected chance just before 10.30pm.
+Luckily the producer is efficient, with an amazing film network in place.
+By 10.30p, an aspiring actor jumped at the unexpected opportunity.
 It was a great day of filming.
 The replacement enjoyed their very first shoot.
 In addition to the experience, they earned an IMDb credit and showreel.

-The dropout had expressed real passion for becoming an actor.
-The role was unpaid, and that had not been a problem.
+The dropout had expressed a real passion for becoming an actor and was applying to acting agencies.
+The role was unpaid, that had not been a problem.
+The shoot dates were agreed.
 They understood the benefits and the obligations of the role.
 And they knew other people wanted that role.
-Yet they felt a text allowed them to leave everyone else in the lurch.
+Yet they felt it was OK to leave everyone else in the lurch with a text.